Insights

 Even real problems might already have decent solutions.
 Your job is to find what's missing in the current market.

-Improving healthcare isn't just about solving problems – it's about solving them better than existing approaches.
+Improving healthcare isn't just about solving problems.
+It's about solving them better than existing approaches.
 Understanding what's already out there helps you find true gaps in the market.

 How to do this: